domagojk/devadvice-blog/content/blog/blog/serverless-event-sourcing-in-aws-(lambda-dynamodb-sqs)/index.md

 ![](./asset-11.png)

-**Ports
+**Ports** <br>
-**Ports act as an “entry point” to the application.
+Ports act as an “entry point” to the application.
 They accept requests from external agencies (e.g. REST or CLI) or event handlers and communicate with the infrastructure and application layer.

 ![](./asset-12.png)

-**Tests
+**Tests** <br>
-**Because of their “special nature” tests have their own sector in the client layer.
+Because of their “special nature” tests have their own sector in the client layer.
 But, you can think of them as another port.

 However, I use a separated “tests” directory only when there are a lot of use-cases defined in numerous files.
 In simpler applications like this one, I usually define tests next to the file being tested (no matter in which layer).